contentful/contentful-export/README.md

 Usage: contentful-export [options]

 Options:
   --version               Show version number                          [boolean]

   --space-id              ID of Space with source data       [string] [required]

   --management-token      Contentful management API token for the space to be
                           exported                           [string] [required]

   --export-dir            Defines the path for storing the export json file
                           (default path is the current directory)       [string]

   --include-drafts        Include drafts in the exported entries
                                                       [boolean] [default: false]

-  --skip-content-model  Skip exporting content models [boolean] [default: false]
+  --skip-content-model    Skip exporting content models
+                                                      [boolean] [default: false]

   --skip-content          Skip exporting assets and entries
                                                       [boolean] [default: false]

   --skip-roles            Skip exporting roles and permissions
                                                       [boolean] [default: false]

   --skip-webhooks         Skip exporting webhooks     [boolean] [default: false]

-  --download-assets     With this flags assets will also be downloaded [boolean]
+  --download-assets       With this flags assets will also be downloaded
+                                                                       [boolean]

   --max-allowed-limit     How many items per page per request
                                                         [number] [default: 1000]

+  --management-host       Management API host
+                                        [string] [default: "api.contentful.com"]

   --error-log-file        Full path to the error log file               [string]

+  --use-verbose-renderer  Display progress in new lines instead of displaying a
+                          busy spinner and the status in the same line.
+Useful for CI.                     [boolean] [default: false]

   --save-file           Save the export as a json file [boolean] [default: true]